Comparison

 Manage Agency vs Notion

 Honest breakdown for agencies choosing between a real client portal and a shared Notion workspace.
-We like Notion — just not as a client-facing tool.
+We like Notion for internal thinking.
+We do not like it as the place clients approve work, sign contracts, pay invoices, or find out what happens next.

 Pick Manage Agency if…